5cript/interval-tree/README.md

 **Returns**: An iterator to the found element, or std::end(tree).

 ---
-### iterator find_next(iterator from, interval_type const& ival, CompareFunctionT const& compare)
+### (const)iterator find_next(iterator from, interval_type const& ival, CompareFunctionT const& compare)
-Finds the next exact match INCLUDING from.
+Finds the next exact match EXCLUDING from in the subtree originating from "from".
+You cannot find all matches this way, use find_all for that.
 #### Parameters
 * `from` The iterator to start from (including this iterator!)
 * `ival` The interval to find.